SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 This makes a special Docker network where each container looks like a separate device on your LAN (just like your VMs).

-- single line command:
+- Single line command:
  ` docker network create -d macvlan --subnet=192.168.56.0/24 --gateway=192.168.56.1 -o parent=enp0s9 plc-macvlan `

-4. ✅ Step 3: Run containers with static IPs
-Here’s where the difference comes in:
+4. ✅ Step 3: Run containers with static IPs  (Ignore this part, was not used.
+U Here’s where the difference comes in:
 On a bridge network, you must use -p host_port:container_port because containers are hidden behind the host, and ports must be forwarded.
 On a macvlan network, the container already has its own IP on the LAN → so you don’t need -p at all.